Harold Harmsworth, 1st Viscount Rothermere: "Enthusiast" for fascism

-On 5 October 1930, Rothermere published an article in The Daily Mail where he denied being anti-semitic, bur wrote: "I freely admit that the Jewish race has shown conspicuous political unwisdom since the War.
+On 5 October 1930, Rothermere published an article in The Daily Mail where he denied being anti-semitic, but wrote: "I freely admit that the Jewish race has shown conspicuous political unwisdom since the War.
 Prominent British Jews have brought great unpopularity upon their community because of clamorous persistence in pressing for maintenance, at the expense of the hard-driven taxpayers, of the Jewish National Home in Palestine, which no Jews above the charity line want at all...Those on the inside of public affairs feel furthermore a good deal of resentment against the activities of wealthy Jewish individuals and organizations who try by every means financial, social, political and personal to influence British Government Departments and members of parliament for ends serviceable to Jewish interests....Tactlessness always has been one of the outstanding defects of the children of Israel.
 British Jews do not err in this respect nearly as much as their kinsmen of the Continent.
 Nevertheless, they would do well to remember that the fact of leadership of the Bolshevist campaign against civilization and religion being almost entirely in the hands of men of their blood has done inevitable and incalculable harm to the reputation of the Hebrew race in every country of its adoption."

 Starting in December 1931, Rothermere opened up talks with Oswald Mosley under which terms the Daily Mail would support his party.
-The talks were drawn out largely because Mosely understood that Rothermere was a megalomaniac who wanted to use the New Party for his own purposes as he sought to impose terms and conditions in exchange for the support of the Daily Mail such as placing former leaders of the United Empire Party in key positions in the BUF and abandoning his plans for an Italian style "corporate state", demands that Mosely rejected.
-Mosely who was equally egoistical wanted Rothermere's support, but only on his own terms.
-The talks required the intervention of the Italian ambassador in London, Dino Grandi, who served as a mediator between Mosely and Rothermere.
-Grandi in his reports to Mussolini about the talks compared Rothermere to playing a role analogous to the Italian conservatives and liberals who wanted to use the Fascist movement to crush Socialism in Italy and abolish democracy while he compared Mosely to Il Duce, reporting that Mosely was a right-wing revolutionary who planned to use Rothermere to obtain power and then disregard him..
+The talks were drawn out largely because Mosely understood that Rothermere was a megalomaniac who wanted to use the New Party for his own purposes as he sought to impose terms and conditions in exchange for the support of the Daily Mail such as placing former leaders of the United Empire Party in key positions in the BUF and abandoning his plans for an Italian-style "corporate state", demands that Mosley rejected.
+Mosley who was equally egotistical wanted Rothermere's support, but only on his own terms.
+The talks required the intervention of the Italian ambassador in London, Dino Grandi, who served as a mediator between Mosley and Rothermere.
+Grandi in his reports to Mussolini about the talks compared Rothermere to playing a role analogous to the Italian conservatives and liberals who wanted to use the Fascist movement to crush Socialism in Italy and abolish democracy while he compared Mosley to Il Duce, reporting that Mosley was a right-wing revolutionary who planned to use Rothermere to obtain power and then disregard him.